 What is Human-Centered Design and Why it Matters at Home

-Learn how this proven innovation approach, widely used by businesses, can help families design an environment that supports connection and growth.
+Learn how this proven innovation approach that is widely used by businesses, can help families design an environment that supports connection and growth.

 Human-centered Design is a problem solving approach that puts people at the center of the process.
 Designers use this approach to build products, services, experiences, and systems that are meaningful and valuable.

-What if we used the same thinking that got us here today, to design the change we want to see at home?
+What if we applied what designers use professionally, to create the change we want to see at home?
 What if we reflected on how we show up, observed and empathised with our loved ones, reset our expectations, and designed an environment where every family member can thrive both individually and together?

-Human-centered Design has proven to be highly effective in businesses and organisations, yet it remains surprisingly under utilised at home.
-It offers practical tools, methods, and mindsets to help us build a culture that nurtures connection and bring more balance to our everyday life.
+Human-centered Design has proven to be highly effective in businesses and organisations, yet it remains under utilised at home.
+Let’s put it to good use, to create a culture that helps us thrive, starting at home.

 The Double Diamond of Human-centered Design